plone/volto/docs/source/configuration/slots.md

 ## Anatomy

 Slots are named, and they can contain a list of different slot components.
-Slot components are also named, and they are registered in the configuration registry using a specific API for slots.
+Slot components are also named, and they are registered in the {ref}`configuration registry using a specific API for slots <configuration-registry-for-slot-components>`.

 The main trait of a slot component is that its renderer is controlled by a list of conditions called {term}`predicates`.
 Multiple slot components can be registered under the same name, as long as they have different predicates.